 Gospel: Connection to Help

 So here is your ego-dashing, daily dose of truth: God does not need your help!
 He doesn’t need mine.
-My not-so-subtle proof statement: He spoke the universe into existence and we weren’t there!
-So the Gospel is NOT a help-wanted sign.
+My not-so-subtle proof statement is this: He spoke the universe into existence and we weren’t there!
+So the Gospel is NOT a help-needed sign.
 Yet many people present it that way.
 The featured image came from a church website.
 And that is a measure of proof about my statement.
 But it’s more widespread than one church.

 People with good intentions present the claims of Christ and ask people to respond based on the mistaken idea that God somehow needs our help to get His work done in the world.
 And that very idea is a subtle way to undercut the majestic nature and Person of our Almighty Father.
 It doesn’t take much thought to respond with: An all-powerful God that needs my help isn’t much of a God at all.
 So what is the connection between the Gospel and help?

 The Gospel is a lighted sign to a dark world and it says: Help Is Available!